CHLCCGA/CHLCCGA/README.md

         <strong><a href="https://github.com/CHLCCGA/11.AdaBoost">11.AdaBoost</a>--AdaBoost (Adaptive Boosting)
       </li>
       <li>
-        <strong></strong> <a href="https://github.com/CHLCCGA/12.GBDT">12.GBDT</a>--discuss the loss functions used in GBDT and optimizing GBDT using Tree-structured Parzen Estimators (TPE)
+        <strong></strong> <a href="https://github.com/CHLCCGA/12.GBDT">12.GBDT</a>--loss functions used in GBDT & optimizing GBDT using TPE
       </li>
       <li>
-        <strong></strong> <a href="https://github.com/CHLCCGA/13.XGBoost">13.XGBoost</a>--using XGBoost for regression and classification, exploring the concepts of three estimators and DART (Dropouts meet Multiple Additive Regression Trees), Structure Score, Gain of Structure Score, and XGBoost hyperparameter optimization using Tree-structured Parzen Estimators (TPE)
+        <strong></strong> <a href="https://github.com/CHLCCGA/13.XGBoost">13.XGBoost</a>--using XGBoost for regression and classification, exploring the concepts of three estimators and DART, Structure Score & Gain of Structure Score, and XGBoost hyper-opt using TPE
       </li>
       <li>
-        <strong></strong> <a href="https://github.com/CHLCCGA/14.LightGBM">14.LightGBM</a>--explore LightGBM, including Exclusive Feature Bundling(EFB), Gradient-based One-Side Sampling(GOSS), common hyperparameters, and the process of hyperparameter optimization for LightGBM
+        <strong></strong> <a href="https://github.com/CHLCCGA/14.LightGBM">14.LightGBM</a>--LightGBM, including Exclusive Feature Bundling(EFB), Gradient-based One-Side Sampling(GOSS), common hyperparameters, and the process of hyper-opt for LightGBM
       </li>
       <li>
         <strong></strong> <a href="https://github.com/CHLCCGA/15.CatBoost">15.CatBoost</a>--CatBoost, a gradient boosting library designed for categorical feature support